ukwa/katacoda-scenarios/webarchive-discovery-introduction/step1.md

 ### Check the log file

-If you want to have a look at what's going on, you can type:
+Once it's started running, if you want to have a look at what's going on, you can type:

 `docker logs -f solr`{{execute}}

 This will follow the logs as they are written.

-Once the logs have settled down, exit use `Ctrl-C` and move onto the next step.
+Once the logs have settled down, exit by pressing `Ctrl-C` and move onto the next step.